Rent is the money paid by the tenant for the right to live in a property.

 Although rent is usually money, rent may also include any goods or services charged for the right to live in a property.
 Rent doesn’t include any money paid or owed as a bond.

 In this section

 Tenants and landlords both need to understand how rent is charged and paid.

-Landlords can increase rent if the tenancy agreement allows this, but they must give the correct notice and meet certain conditions.
-They must take into account the type of tenancy, a notice period, and market rents.
-They can also increase the bond at the same time.
+Landlords can increase rent if the tenancy agreement allows this.
+They must give the correct notice and meet certain conditions.
+The rent can also be reduced in certain situations.

 Tenants and landlords need to know what to do when rent is overdue, and where they can go for help.